The Real Deal (Agents of S.H.I.E.L.D.): Critical response

-Matt Flower of IGN gave the episode an "Amazing" 9.0 rating, writing: "Agents of SHIELD went big for its landmark 100th episode, though not in the way you might think.
+Matt Flower of IGN gave the episode an "Amazing" 9.0 rating, writing that the series "went big for its landmark 100th episode, though not in the way you might think.
 Yes, there was plenty of action, and various elements of danger, but this was a very internal and personal episode with some very grand and wonderful emotional moments", and praising Gregg's performance, stating that "it was very moving" when Coulson was confronted by Deathlok's illusion self, and called the scene in which Daisy confronts Coulson "the most wrenching scene of the episode", and felt that the wedding scene made the episode "even more of an emotional scrambler".
 Marc Buxton, of Den of Geek, gave the episode a positive review, saying "Marvel has turned a cast of unknowns into some of the most beloved characters in the MCU".
 He called the episode "self-contained", praising its detraction from the season's main plots.
 Buxton also noted the episode's reflection on the series' progression adding, "All in all, shocking reveals, a pleasant trip into nostalgia, and an intense mission all remind us why this show has endured".

 Alex McLevy of The A.V.
-Club graded the episode a "B−", and discussed Kevin Tancharoen's direction, saying "it suggests he’s more versatile with action than with tear-jerking character beats".
+Club graded the episode a "B−", and discussed Kevin Tancharoen's direction, saying "it suggests he's more versatile with action than with tear-jerking character beats".
 He criticised the pacing of the episode, and the season as a whole, saying that it's "only fitfully successful, a reminder the series is struggling to nail its pacing this season."
 He also compared Phil Coulson, as a central figure, to Buffy Summers, questioning whether the series could continue after his possible departure: "Phil Coulson is Buffy, not Daisy.
-He’s the central figure around which everyone else pivots, and this episode... actually reinforced how crucial his presence is."
-Danny Hale of Flickering Myth gave a positive review, saying that the episode manages to "deliver some emotional confrontations and new revelations all the while harkening back to the show’s roots".
+He's the central figure around which everyone else pivots, and this episode... actually reinforced how crucial his presence is."
+Danny Hale of Flickering Myth gave a positive review, saying that the episode manages to "deliver some emotional confrontations and new revelations all the while harkening back to the show's roots".
 However, he noted the episode's pacing issues.
 Hale singled out Clark Gregg for praise, noting he gives "an extremely moving performance and perfectly conveyed how this man is losing his grasp as Daisy berates him".
 He also highlighted the wedding between Fitz and Simmons as "perfectly understated".
 Christina Roberts of Culturess wrote that while the episode "was not as game-changing as the last game-changing episode" it nevertheless "fits for the 100th episode — a lot of grandiose speeches, all the feels, and then a fun, giant nugget of truth at the end".
-She singled out Chloe Bennet's performance for praise, noting that "it’s an episode that hurts.
-Chloe Bennet makes you feel Daisy’s pain in every word she says".
+She singled out Chloe Bennet's performance for praise, noting that "it's an episode that hurts.
+Chloe Bennet makes you feel Daisy's pain in every word she says".